matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/contract-verification.md

 <br>
 **Note:** You may need to flatten your Solidity code if it utilizes a library or inherits dependencies from another contract.
 <br>
-We recommend using the [truffle flattener](https://github.com/NomicFoundation/truffle-flattener) or the [POA Solidity flattener](https://github.com/poanetwork/solidity-flattener).
+We recommend using [Hardhat flatten](https://medium.com/coinmonks/flattening-smart-contracts-using-hardhat-dffe7dbc7b3f), [Truffle flattener](https://github.com/NomicFoundation/truffle-flattener) or the [POA Solidity flattener](https://github.com/poanetwork/solidity-flattener).

 - Constructor arguments: If constructor arguments are required by the contract, you should add them here, but in [ABI hex-encoded form](https://solidity.readthedocs.io/en/develop/abi-spec.html).